TheInsomniac/browser-bookmarks/README.md

 To Use
 ---
+Firefox:
 Change 'firefox' string in script to the path of your Firefox profiles directory.

+Chrome/Chromium:
+Uncomment specific "input_filename" for usage with Chrome or Chromium as they use different directory paths (obviously).

 Set use_scp in script to 'True' or 'False' depending on whether you want to transfer to a remote host.
 If 'True' then change the 'scp_username',